 1) Positive Pregnancy Test

-Of course, the most sure fire way to find out if you are pregnant is with an Hcg test.
-Throughout the years, home tests have really evolved.
+Of course, the most surefire way to find out if you are pregnant is with an Hcg test.
+Throughout the years, home tests have evolved.
 While you used to have to wait until after your missed period (of course, one of the biggest signs of of being pregnant), there have been many advancements that allow you to find out several days before a missed period.

-Even with the ability to test earlier than ever both, some symptoms can start soon after conception.
-Here are several early signs that you may experience before you can even take a test (of course, taking a test is the only way to really confirm that you are pregnant so if you suspect you are pregnant, make sure you take one!)
+Even with the ability to test earlier than ever, some symptoms can start soon after conception.
+Here are several early signs that you may experience before you can even take a test (Of course, taking a test is the only way to confirm that you are pregnant so if you suspect you are pregnant, make sure you take one!)

 Additional Reading: When to Take a Pregnancy Test: Everything You Need to Know